Take Control Of Your Cooling Bills This Summer!

 Plant a Tree!

 For those of you planning for the long run in your home, consider planting shade trees around your home wherever you’d like to reduce solar gain on the house.
-Consider what types of leaves they drop and if that might create potential debris/clogging issues for the outdoor condensing unit or evaporative cooler.
+Consider what types of leaves they drop and if that might create potential debris/clogging issues for the outdoor condensing unit.
 (Note: cottonwoods are notorious for clogging AC units!).